Skip to main content

 Did You Know?

-ytp 1 cr life cover
+ytp 1.5cr life cover

 Riders & Additional Coverage Options for Diabetics

 When buying term insurance for diabetic patients, adding riders and extra coverage options can enhance their policy benefits.
 These add-ons provide financial protection against medical emergencies, disabilities, and critical illnesses.
-Here are some key rider options available for diabetic individuals in India:

 • Critical Illness Rider: Diabetes increases the risk of severe health conditions like heart disease, kidney failure, and stroke.
 A critical illness rider will provide a lump sum payout if the policyholder is diagnosed with a covered critical illness, helping them manage medical expenses without financial stress.